 Catch any exception

 A catch operation with no argument list allows any valid exception to be caught.
 The most general case is without using the from keyword.
 CatchAnyException will also catch the timeout exception.

+Catch any exception for specific signature

+A catch operation using only a Signature reference in the argument list allows any valid exception for that signature to be caught.

 Catch on any port